-taken over all possible representations of $f(x)$ in the stated form.
-We argue by contradiction and take a~function $f(x)$ of the stated form with the minimum degree and infinitely many zeros.
-We take an infinite and strictly monotone sequence $(a_n)\sus Z(f(x))$ (Exercise~\ref{strMono}).
-We may assume that for every $n\in\N$ the interval $(a_n,a_{n+1})$, respectively $(a_{n+1},a_n)$, is contained in $M(f(x))$ (Exercise~\ref{ex_procPotr}).
-We use Rolle's Theorem~\ref{thm_Rolle} and get a~sequence $(b_n)\sus Z(f_0')$ such that
+where the minimum is taken over all representations of $f(x)$ in the stated form.
+We argue by contradiction and consider a~function $f_0(x)$ with the minimum degree and infinitely many zeros.
+We take an infinite and strictly monotone sequence $(a_n)\sus Z(f_0)$ (Exercise~\ref{strMono}).
+We may assume that for every $n\in\N$, the interval $(a_n,a_{n+1})$, respectively $(a_{n+1},a_n)$, is contained in $M(f_0)$ (Exercise~\ref{ex_procPotr}).
+Using Theorem~\ref{thm_Rolle} we get a~sequence $(b_n)\sus Z(f_0')$ such that